stalniy/casl/docs/_posts/2017-07-21-check-abilities.md

 ability.can('read', new Article({ title: 'Hello CASL', published: true }))
 ```

-In case if the default behavior is not satisfied for you, it's possible to pass custom `subjectName` option in `Ability` constructor, which should return passed object name.
+In case if the default behavior is not satisfied for you, it's possible to pass custom `subjectName` option in `Ability` constructor, which should return passed object type.
 This may be useful if you want to define actions for `RPC` procedures (e.g., in CQRS or GraphQL interfaces).

 ```js
 const ability = new Ability([...], {